lastweek/lastweek.github.io/docs/notes/dist-xact.md

 refers to `MVTO`, i.e., multi-versioning with timestamp-ordering (see the MVCC section below for more details).

 This image shows the commercial/research use of MVCC DBMS.
+Credit: [An Empirical Evaluation of In-Memory Multi-Version Concurrency Control, VLDB'17](https://www.vldb.org/pvldb/vol10/p781-Wu.pdf)

 ![](Knowledge-Distributed-Transactions/iDNfWdTnUFKSbNxzup67Rxu1kONJvKCIdivaKgFv6cBy-Gdk2ht7jqcP4EMb6FN1sKE8lEDashuBQi5Q15Qupg47GQyRfVXFCdoES1wyVzyXFrQRpMQ2O868VgXCeb2I0fdNIrnF.png)

-**(2) For better performance, DBMS usually adopt `Snapshot Isolation` or `Read Committed` as their default isolation level**.
+**(3) For better performance, DBMS usually adopt `Snapshot Isolation` or `Read Committed` as their default isolation level**.
 The `Serializable` isolation level is usually *not* the default one in commercial DBMS.
 It is baffling to know the fact that many real world systems are actually operating under a weak consistency model and we (and the world) are okay with it!